madhavidurga2000/MyBankSuite/README.md

 Role	Username / Card No	Password / PIN
 Sample User	1234567890123456	1234
 Or	Register a new account	via Sign Up

-##📹 Demo Video
-▶️ Click here to download and watch the demo video (Replace with your GitHub-hosted video link if available)

 ##👩‍💻 Author
 Madhavi Durga